afimb/chouette/README.md

 * chouette-gui-command : Command Line tool used by Ruby Chouette2 GUI for Import/Export/Validation purpose
 * chouette-hibernate-dao : Access to the database via hibernate
 * chouette-jdbc-dao : Access to the database via jdbc (mass upload only)
-* chouette-services : Some cleaning tools (deprecated)
+* chouette-jaxb-neptune : JAXB object model upon Neptune xsd
 * chouette-validation : Validate the data from import or database

 For more information see [Architecture Documentation](http://www.chouette.mobi/IMG/pdf/DARC_CHOUETTE_2-0.pdf)